JadKHaddad/Openfaas-Performance-Testing-as-a-Service/Multipass-OpenFaaS-Performance-Testing-Service.md

 ```sh
 sudo systemctl restart performance-testing.service
 ```
 Locust tend to open a huge amount of files while running tests.
-To allow OpenFaaS to open more than 1024 files [setup OpenFaaS with Kubernetes](Multipass-OpenFaaS-Performance-Testing-Service-kube.md)<br />
+To allow OpenFaaS to open more than 1024 files setup OpenFaaS with [Kubernetes](Multipass-OpenFaaS-Performance-Testing-Service-kube.md) or with [Microk8s](Multipass-OpenFaaS-Performance-Testing-Service-k8s.md)<br />